And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 Because that's not the purpose.

-I think they like me.
+I think they liked me.

-That shows what you want, and I want somebody to like me.
+And I want somebody to like me.

-So you probably didn't sell anything in there, certainly not yourself, but you walked out of there trying to feel good because you thought whoever it was liked you.
+But you walked out of there trying to feel good because you thought whoever it was liked you.

-In some cases, the person you're meeting with is probably doing the same thing because everybody, you you think, give you another example.
+In some cases, the person you're meeting with is probably doing the same thing because everybody, you think, give you another example.

-You go to a party, and you think there's something wrong with you.
+You go to a party and you think there's something wrong with you.

 It's natural and it's normal.

-Everybody else in the room thinks everybody's looking at them, making the same judgments, wondering if they fit, wonder if they look right, instead of just going in and being who they are.
+While you think everybody's looking at you, everybody else in the room thinks everybody's looking at them, making the same judgments, wondering if they fit, wonder if they look right, instead of just going in and being who they are.

-And it just it leads it leads to the bottom line is people don't want to deal with the pain of all this, and they end up making rotten decisions oriented towards suppressing the pain.
+And it just, it leads, it leads to, the bottom line is people don't want to deal with the pain of all this, and they end up making rotten decisions oriented towards suppressing the pain.

 So how does this relate to these timid voters?